 - Provide an infrastructure and staff expertise to work with users on

 - Provide investigators with training in data analysis, data interpretation and experimental strategies, and provide assistance with investigator publication

-- Utilize sensitive molecular hybridization methods to detect and quantify RNA transcript expression levels and structures such as splicing and/or DNA copy number and variation, including digital (Nanostring) and state-of-the-art microarray (Affymetrix) platforms
+- Utilize molecular hybridization methods to detect and quantify RNA transcript expression levels and types (splicing isoforms and gene fusions) and genomic structural and nucleotide variants (DNA copy number and large insertion/deletions) via digital (Nanostring) and microarray (Affymetrix) platforms

 - Provide full service next-generation library generation for a variety of library types and input

 - Perform polymerase chain reaction (PCR)-based amplification to detect, quantify and confirm copy number variants, single nucleotide variants and small insertion/deletion polymorphisms including quantitative PCR and high throughput digital and custom PCR assay methods

 - Provide Sanger sequence and PCR-based single nucleotide variant and microsatellite genotyping using a variety of platforms (microsatellite genotyping, TaqMan SNP and CNV assays, Fluidigm SNPType assay and Snapshot) and needs (e.g. cell line verification, hotspot mutation analysis, case control studies)